David Warburton: Early life

 David John Warburton was born on 28 October 1965 in Reading, Berkshire.
 He was educated at the state grammar Reading School, and the co-educational comprehensive secondary, Waingels College.

 After a variety of jobs, including several years as a shop assistant, a cleaner and a van driver while singing, playing lead guitar and keyboards in a succession of rock bands, he studied at the Royal College of Music, where he was a recipient of the Octavia Scholarship.
 He graduated with a diploma in music composition.
 While there, he studied under Edwin Roxburgh and Jeremy Dale Roberts, and also with George Benjamin.
 He was the composition faculty representative on the Student Association Committee.
 He gained a M.Mus. degree at King's College London.

 He then studied towards an M.Phil. and Ph.D. at King's College London as a Ralph Vaughan Williams Trust Scholar, under the supervision of Sir Harrison Birtwistle.

 Warburton taught for five years at an inner-city mixed community school, Hurlingham and Chelsea Secondary School, as a classroom and peripatetic teacher of music.

 Business career

 Warburton founded The Music Solution Ltd (TMS) in 1999 (later SplashMobile.com and Pitch Entertainment Group), initially providing downloadable music content to mobile phone networks and brands, and later a payment and services provider for mobile content.
 Pitch was listed by the Sunday Times as the UK's 6th fastest growing technology company, and in 2008, the US mobile content provider PlayPhone Inc acquired the company.

 In 2009, Warburton set up the listed building property restoration and development companies Oflang Ltd. and Oflang Partners LLP, and with Loaye Agabani and Tim Lewis launched the online business MyHigh.St in Somerset in 2012, for local independent retailers to offer their products online.

-After leaving politics, Warburton became Group CEO for the Capenex group of companies in 2024.
+After leaving politics, Warburton became a director for the Capenex group of companies in 2024.